-Given the limitations of initial glassware washer water cleanliness levels, along with the cost of making and storing large volumes of 18 megohm water, it's far more economical to use medium-purity water such as RO water, or deionized 1-20 microsiemen water for washer rinse cycles.
-Medium-purity water systems can make and store large volumes of water at lower costs than 18 megohm water production systems.
-The laboratory glassware cleaned in a glassware washer with medium grade purified water will be acceptable for most wet-bench chemical analysis.
-For ultra-low (ppb levels) elemental or organic chemical analysis, further glassware processing is required.
+Given the initial limitations of glassware washer water cleanliness levels, as well as cost of making and storing the volumes needed for type I water, it is far more economical to use RO or deionized water for washer rinse cycles.
+RO water systems can make and store larger volumes of water at lower costs than type I water systems.
+Laboratory glassware cleaned in a glassware washer with RO filtered water is acceptable for most wet bench chemical analysis.

-Aggressive acid baths, which aren't recommended in a glassware washer, and subsequent rinsing with 18 megohm water, can clean glassware to the same ionic concentration levels as found in 18 megohm water.
-For organic chemical removal, glassware must often be baked-off in an oven.
-Labconco has completed third party testing on glassware cleaning efficiency using 1 micro ohm/microsiemen purified water rinses in the FlaskScrubber® Glassware Washer.
-Chemical contaminant carry-over tests have been completed using analytical test methods EPA 200 series metals, EPA 524.2 volatile organics, EPA 525.1 semivolatile organics and EPA 8270 semi-volatile organic compounds.
-The results measured the remaining contaminants at the parts-per-billion level.
-The significance of this test data will vary based on application and analysis needs.
+Aggressive acid baths, which are not recommended in a glassware washer, and subsequent rinsing with type I water can clean glassware to roughly the same ionic concentration level found in type I water.
+For organic chemical removal, a usual first step is to bake the labware in an oven.
+Labconco has completed third party testing on laboratory glassware cleaning efficiency using 1 microsiemen purified water rinses in our FlaskScrubber Glassware Washer.
+Contaminant carry-over tests have been completed using analytical test methods EPA 200 series metals, EPA 524.2 volatile organics, EPA 525.1 semi-volatile organics and EPA 8270 semi-volatile organic compounds.
+The results measure the remaining contaminants at the parts per billion (ppb) level.

-Results for analytes tested are available from Labconco Corporation.
 For Labconco’s SteamScrubber® and FlaskScrubber Glassware Washers, we recommend using our WaterPro® RO Station.
 The internal 17 Liter storage tank supplies up to 2 out of the potential 6 RO water rinses.
 If the washer will be programmed for 6 rinses in pure water, we recommend the addition of our 70 Liter RO water storage tank.
-Labconco’s glassware washers use 12.9 liters of water for each fill.
-Two fills of tap water are required for detergent washes and up to 6 rinses with tap water or pure water are available, requiring 12.9 liters each.
+Labconco’s glassware washers use 13.4 liters of water for each fill.
+Two fills of tap water are required for detergent washes and up to 6 rinses with tap water or pure water are available, requiring 13.4 liters each.